RocqJones/Headlinr/README.md

 **Headlinr** is a modern, cross-platform news app built with Kotlin Multiplatform Mobile (KMM).
 It provides users with the latest headlines and breaking stories from around the world in real time.
 Powered by [NewsAPI](https://newsapi.org/), Headlinr aggregates top news from multiple reliable sources and offers a clean, intuitive reading experience across Android and iOS.

-The app allows users to filter news by country and category, view article details, and stay informed even when offline (upcoming).
-It’s designed with simplicity, speed, and personalization in mind, making it the ideal daily companion for staying in the loop.
+The app enables users to filter news by country and category, view article details, and stay informed even when offline (coming soon).
+It’s designed with simplicity, speed, and personalization in mind, making it the ideal daily companion for staying up-to-date.

 ---